ManojNHegde/adw-showcase-todo/README.md

 - **Empty starting point** - The `todo/cli.py` starts with just comments
 - **Real issue** - A GitHub issue describes what needs to be built
-- **Automated development** - ADW classifies, plans, implements, and tests the solution
+- **Automated development** - ADW classifies, plans, implements, tests, reviews, and documents the solution
-- **Generated PR** - Complete with implementation, tests, and documentation
+- **Generated PR** - Complete with implementation, tests, code review, and documentation

 ### The Workflow in Action